mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

     DECLARE worldpop, cpop BIGINT;

     -- Sum the total population
-    SELECT SUM(population) FROM country INTO worldpop;
+    SELECT SUM(population) FROM world.country INTO worldpop;
     -- Retrieve the population fo the country
-    SELECT population FROM country WHERE CODE = c_code INTO cpop;
+    SELECT population FROM world.country WHERE CODE = c_code INTO cpop;
     -- Return the percentage
     RETURN cpop / worldpop * 100;
   END